I've restored any number of Seeburg coin pianos as well as many other brands.

 The glass was stored in this manner while the cabinet was being worked on.
-There are many pieces of broken and missing pieces of glass.
-I will be repairing this later.
+There are many pieces of broken and missing pieces of glass I need to repair.

-One tier of a two tier stack after restoration.
+One tier of a two tier stack after the valves have been restored.

 Note pneumatics after recovering.

 Getting ready to glue note pneumatics on deck.